Navy Day: United States

 In 1949, Louis A. Johnson, (1891–1966, served 1949–1950), second Secretary of the newly merged and created Department of Defense, directed that the U.S. Navy's participation occur on newly established Armed Forces Day for the unified/coordinated uniformed services in May, although as a private civilian organization, the Navy League was not affected by this directive, and continued to organize separate Navy Day celebrations as before.
 In the 1970s, historical research found that the "birthday" of the earlier Continental Navy during the American Revolutionary War (1775–1783), was determined to be October 13, 1775, and so Chief of Naval Operations Admiral Elmo R. Zumwalt worked with the Navy League to define October 13 as the new date of Navy Day.
-However, Navy Day in the United States is still largely recognized as October 27.
+However, Navy Day in the United States is still largely recognized as October 27, while October 13 is marked as the Navy Birthday.
+The period between these two dates constitute a festive period of celebrations of the birth of the Navy.

 Venezuela and Colombia

 July 24, the birthday of Simon Bolivar and the anniversary of the 1823 Patriot victory in the Battle of Lake Maracaibo, is marked as Navy Day in both Venezuela and Colombia.
 Both the Bolivarian Navy of Venezuela and the Colombian Navy hold major events to mark the holiday.